Yamen: Path into the occupation

 Since the social status of yamen runners was low and the income was unstable (usually low), yamen runners were mostly formed by vagrants, especially among Kuai.
 They were often strong but uneducated.

-Paper Yamen Runner
+Paper yamen runner

 A paper yamen runner (纸皂) is a piece of paper on which a yamen runner was drawn, and upon which is recorded an accusation or tax liability, as well as a demand for the recipient to appear in court or pay the tax.
 The prefects and magistrates issued this to the litigants or tax defaulters in the hope that they would voluntarily appear in court or pay tax in arrears.
-It's unclear when the paper yamen runner was created, but literature about it can be found during the Ming and Qing Dynasties.
+It's unclear when the paper yamen runner was created, but literature about it can be found during the Ming and Qing dynasties.